Ferret Scout Car

 IN MEMORY OF THOSE CANADIANS KILLED IN FERRETS WHILE ON DUTY

 Lieutenant C.C.
-Van Straubenzee, LdSH(RC) was killed when his Ferret rolled in soft sand
+Van Straubenzee, LdSH(RC) was killed when his Ferret rolled in soft sand.
+He was with the United Nations Emergency Force in Gaza.
+Link to The Canadian Virtual War Memorial web site:

 UNFICYP FATALITY

 Trooper J. H. Campbell UNFICYP in Cyprus.
-His Ferret swerved to avoid an old woman and her flock of sheep on a narrow mountain road and went over a 12 foot embankment
+His Ferret swerved to avoid an old woman and her flock of sheep on a narrow mountain road and the vehicle went over a 12-foot embankment.
+Link to The Canadian Virtual War Memorial web site:

 UNITS KNOWN TO HAVE USED FERRETS IN THE CANADIAN ARMY AND CANADIAN ARMED FORCES